LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 Outputs one log file per day (per computer) with all destination file paths.
 Passes current day's log file to CountRsyncLogs.py to count total files/barcodes moved. errors written to - /data/LSUCollections/Logs/dailyrsynclog.txt
+Edits: Only by professional.
+Except paths of where files come from and go to.